Volvo S90 Recharge T8 hybrid interior, dashboard & comfort

 Equipment, options and accessories

-The S90 Recharge T8 is available in two trim levels: R-Design and Inscription.
-This means the entry-level Momentum is unavailable to hybrid buyers, but it also means the T8 is well equipped as standard.
-At the heart of the interior is a gorgeous Orrefors crystal gearlever, which is unique to the T8 model and adds an extra touch of class to an already exquisite cabin.
-The T8 also benefits from laminated side and rear windows, two USB ports and a subwoofer.
+The S90 Recharge T8 is available in two trim levels – Plus and Ultimate – and these days the T8 hybrid setup is the car's only engine option, the purely petrol and diesel versions having been discontinued.
+At the heart of the interior is a gorgeous Orrefors crystal gearlever, which adds an extra touch of class to an already exquisite cabin.
+The T8 also benefits from laminated windows, two USB ports and a subwoofer.

 Infotainment, apps & sat nav

-The majority of functions are controlled from a tablet-style nine-inch touchscreen, which is integrated into the dashboard between two air vents.
-The portrait layout makes a welcome change from the letterbox or landscape systems favoured by many of the S90’s rivals.
-Models up to 2021 used an excellent Volvo-based interface but later cars will use an Android-based system, the first of its kind to use built-in apps such as Google Maps.
+The majority of functions are controlled from a tablet-style nine-inch touchscreen, which is integrated into the dashboard between the air vents.
+The portrait layout makes a welcome change from the letterbox or landscape systems favoured by many rivals.
+Models up to 2021 used an excellent Volvo-based interface but later cars use an Android-based system, the first of its kind to use built-in apps such as Google Maps.

 If you’re familiar with a smartphone, the infotainment system will be a doddle to use, although the climate-control settings and some of the secondary functions can be a bit tricky.
 On the plus side, the S90’s voice recognition is one of the best in its class, enabling you to adjust the temperature, change the volume and control the sat nav without lifting your hands from the wheel.

 The central touchscreen is complemented by a 12.3-inch display in place of the traditional dials behind the steering wheel.
 This can show details specific to the hybrid system, including remaining battery capacity, drive mode and how much electric range is left.
 The excellent Sensus Connect with Premium Sound by Bowers & Wilkins is a costly option, but it’s one of the best in the business and worth every penny.